KingBright/KingBright/README.md

 - ⚡ Fun fact: ...
 -->

-Thinking is important, and after that moving is even more important.
+Thinking is important, and moving is more important.

 - 🤓 A fullstack programmer with lots of curiosity.
 - 🦀 Learning and using rust now, and it's really hard for me.